 Supporting Small Business

 This is illustrated by TOMS’s tremendous sponsorship, a company that offers two shoes to each pair it sells.
-Most podcasts are independent start-ups, except around a dozen leading outlets.
+Most podcasts are independent start-ups, except for around a dozen leading outlets.
 So you will use your subscription to help the presenter of a show that you like, rather than to feed news and entertainment industry giants.

 Conversations between two or more people are commonly podcast series, as do audiobooks, where an author relates a tale.
 This back and forth has several benefits over the traditional one-person narrative used in tape novels.
-Someone telling you a tale always sounds more normal than anyone.
+Someone telling you a story always sounds more normal than anyone.
 You can hear people jumping and drawing on what the others just said.
 A podcast is not as formal as a book, so there are more chances to listen to fascinating tangents.

 Maybe the best of all is that you can tap in and out of a podcast.
 If you lose your concentration even for a moment with an audiobook, you can quickly get confused, but a podcast episode gives you plenty of chance to hop back into the fold.